kylinrosling/web-dev-hw/assignment-12/README.md

-My imaginary client was a salon that needed a website that was capable of showing the services they provided and also providing clients with a form to schedule appointments.
+My clients were families that needed a website on simple photography that was capable of showing the services that i provided and also providing clients with a form to schedule appointments.

 Display: block is often used to create vertical menus out of lists.
 The display: inline rule forces elements to act like inline elements.
 The display: inline-block rule removes new lines inherent in block elements.